canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "Why don't you tell me about the problem?
 Rubber duck me."

-Violet swivelled to try and look up at me.
+Violet swivelled to look askance at me.
 "Is that some sort of kink thing?
 Like the whole pooltoy--"

 "Uh, programmer thing!
 'If you're stuck, try explaining it to a rubber duck.'"